 Talking artists…numerous special guests attend the event.

 These guests include stars of illustration from around the world.
-Among the attendees in 2023, for example, were James O’Barr (creator of The Crow) and Esad Ribic (who has worked on Thor, Loki and similar titles).
+Among the recent attendees, for example, was James O’Barr (creator of The Crow).

-And the Artists Alley booths mean you can pick up a print or other artistic piece and chat techniques and inspiration with the creator.
+So you could, for example, pick up a print, live drawing, or other artistic piece and chat techniques and inspiration with its creator.

-The overall result is an open and friendly atmosphere.
+The overall result is, as always at cons of this kind, an open and friendly atmosphere.
 No pushing, plenty of tolerance.
+A breath of fresh air.

 The force is with us